ModelEarth/community/members/webhook/README.md

 # Webhook

+**Coming Soon**

-[For our membership page](../) welcome letter, a webhook app runs in Google App Engine and sends emails using MailTrap's free plan for up to 200 emails per day.
+[For our membership page](../) welcome letter, a [webhook app](https://github.com/modelEarth/webhook) runs in Google App Engine and sends emails using MailTrap's free plan for up to 200 emails per day.

-Coming soon: We securely storing the secrets to the email service and import them into our Flask application through GCP.
+SMTP secrets reside in Google Cloud Secret Manager.
+We securely store the secrets to the email service and import them into our Flask application through GCP.

-To move the Flask application with email capability into production, our MailTrap account will use a registered domain.
+The Flask application's outbound email uses MailTrap with CNAME and TXT records added to our registered domain in [Cloudflare](../../../localsite/start/cloudflare/).
+The setup requires turning off Proxy on the CNAME records.